Death Game: Cast and crew

 Death Game was one of the earliest film roles for Colleen Camp, who had recently left college and appeared mostly in small television roles and commercials up to that point.
 Actor Al Lettieri was originally set to play George Manning but he demanded a few thousand dollars for living expenses from Traynor and then left the production.
 Traynor was convinced to let the matter go since Lettieri was allegedly connected to the mafia, and the role went to Seymour Cassel, who was, in reality, only nine years older than Locke, while Locke was nine years older than Camp.
 Comic Marty Allen was also reported to have a cameo as the delivery man early in the movie's development.
 David Worth, the editor-cinematographer hired after the first one was allegedly fired for trying to boss Traynor around, claimed the scene where Donna and Jackson sexually excited each other while playing with food was not actually shot that way.
 Director Peter S. Traynor said he wanted an erotic scene between the women, and Worth went to the unused and now-lost footage of when comedian Marty Allen was playing a delivery man.
 He was reading the groceries off in a humorous way and the women were teasing him with the food.
-He heard George struggling in the other room and they convinced him they were dominatrices having a party, and he said he loved to be tied up too and asked if they would come to his house and tie him up next.
+He heard George struggling in the other room and they convinced him they were dominatrixes having a party, and he said he loved to be tied up too and asked if they would come to his house and tie him up next.
 They agreed and he left.
 It was decided that the humor of this scene undercut the tone of the film, so it was not used and crew member Michael Kalmonsohn was cast as a delivery boy.
 Worth edited the footage of the ladies teasing Marty with the food to make it look like they were teasing each other, and he used it as a lead in to the ladies' love scene; however, in her Blu-Ray commentary, Colleen Camp seems to remember actually shooting that scene with Sondra Locke.

 David Worth served as the film's cinematographer and editor.
 Jack Fisk was the production designer, while his wife, actress Sissy Spacek, worked as a set dresser.
 A young Bill Paxton also worked as a set decorator on Death Game.
 The musical score was composed by Jimmie Haskell and features two original vocal themes: "Good Old Dad," with lyrics by Iris Rainer Dart and performed by the Ron Hicklin Singers; and "We're Home," with lyrics by Guy Hemric and performed by Maxine Weldon.